 Your state may not require certification, but if it does here are some examples of places that will probably need it:

-Restaurants; catering services; daycare centers that serve food; assisted living centers that serve food; school or work cafeterias; food trucks or carts; food stands; meat processors; convenience stores that sell cooked food (like hot dogs) and bakeries.
-Basically any permanent place that sells prepared food.
+Restaurants; catering services; daycare centers that serve prepared food; assisted living centers that serve prepared food; school or work cafeterias; food trucks or carts; food stands; meat processors; convenience stores that sell unpackaged food (like hot dogs or donuts) and bakeries.

 Here are some examples of places that MAY NOT need certification: